jessicaroque8/sub/backend/README.md

    mindbody_source_key: SOURCE_KEY
    mindbody_siteid: SITE_ID
    ```
-4. Follow the instructions in db/seed.rb to modify the file with seeds relevant to your MINDBODY Sandbox.
+4. Follow the instructions in db/seeds.rb to modify the file with seeds relevant to your MINDBODY Sandbox.
 Then,
    `$ rails db:reset`
 5. Launch the server.
    `$ rails server`
-6. Setup and launch the client.
+6. Setup and launch the frontend client.
 See the README for sub_frontend submodule.